 19. Use a Reliable CMS

 Your CMS is the framework of your website; if you use simple HTML or popular and reliable CMSs like WordPress and Drupal you should be fine.
 If, however, you’re using a less popular CMS or something you built for yourself, you risk having a slow website; make sure you run appropriate tests and do the right research to ensure that a CMS is fast and reliable before using it.

 PHP reduces the need to keep entering the same information on your website all the time but it can add to your website loading time.
 You can either try replacing PHP files with static HTML files when possible, or you can use a PHP accelerator to make your website much faster if it relies a lot on PHP.

 This Wikipedia entry includes a list of several PHP accelerators you can use.

 Just as it is important to avoid hotlinking other people’s images, you should also prevent others from hotlinking your own images.

-When people hotlink your images, they are basically stealing your bandwidth since a request will be made to your server every time their readers tries to view the images on their website.
+When people hotlink your images, they are basically stealing your bandwidth since a request will be made to your server every time their readers try to view the images on their website.
 You can prevent this by disabling hotlinking of images hosted on your server.

 Your Turn – Test Your Website Speed

-Pingdom Website Speed Test: With this tool, you should aim to get a reduced site load time as well as a reduced number server requests.
+Pingdom Website Speed Test: With this tool, you should aim to get a reduced site load time as well as a reduced number of server requests.
 This tool also compares your website speed to other websites online.